evgenirusev/multi-agent-hybrid-search-with-lancedb/README.md

 * **LanceDB** vector database for hybrid search.
 * **React + TypeScript + Vite** SPA for the user interface.
 * **Azure App Service & Bicep templates** for one-command infrastructure deployment.

+## About This Repository
+This repository is based on the article ["Building a Multi-Agent Hybrid Search System with Azure OpenAI and LanceDB"](https://medium.com/p/f7367a9b1361).
+The article provides a detailed walkthrough of the architecture, implementation decisions, and best practices that are demonstrated in this codebase.
+It covers:

+* The design of the multi-agent system for specialized legal document search
+* Integration of Azure OpenAI with LanceDB for hybrid search capabilities
+* Implementation of the FastAPI backend and React frontend
+* Deployment strategies using Azure infrastructure

+The code in this repository serves as a practical implementation of the concepts and patterns discussed in the article.

 ## Demo Screenshots